 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On December 1st we remember the prophet Nahum.
-He wrote triumphantly about the destruction, in the year 612 BC, of the city of Ninevah.
+The prophet Nahum wrote triumphantly about the destruction of the city of Ninevah in the year 612 BC.
 With its great city fallen, the Assyrian Empire's long and brutal oppression of its neighbors would come to an end.

 Much of Nahum's prophecy taunts the Assyrians, telling them that their overthrow is well-deserved.
 His closing words are, "There is no assuaging your hurt, your wound is grievous.
 All who hear the news of you clap their hands over you.
 For upon whom has not come your unceasing evil?"

 Nahum also seems to tell the Assyrians that laziness contributed to their downfall: "Your shepherds are asleep, O king of Assyria; your nobles slumber" (3:18a.).
-This theme of dangerous laziness comes up again in New Testament readings for this day and the next: II Thessalonians 2: 13-3: 18.
+This theme of dangerous laziness comes up again in the New Testament, in II Thessalonians 2: 13-3: 18.

 In the first chapter of this second letter to the Thessalonians, Saint Paul offers his thanks that God "chose you from the beginning to be saved, through sanctification" (2: 13).
 Many of those he is addressing are new converts, so he urges them to hold fast to the teaching they have received by his preaching or his letters.
 There are those among them, he cautions, who do not have faith.
 But he reassures them that despite these faithless people, "God is faithful; he will strengthen you and guard you from evil" (3: 3).